 "The Appalachian Way" was a multi-state syndicated radio program produced in the early 1990's by Steve Smith at Appalachian State University, Boone, NC.
-This series of weekly one-hour programs were about the music and folklife in Appalachia.
+This series of weekly one-hour programs was about the music and folklife in Appalachia.
 The programs were written, produced and hosted by Steve Smith while working on his Master's Degree in Appalachian Studies.

 Recently, Steve digitized episodes from the original reel-to-reel tapes.
 Due to some tape degradation there are a few glitches, but the majority of the programs are intact.